 I am occasionally teased for being a food snob, but the omnipresent slices of american cheese in my deli drawer tell a different story.
 The truth is, there are some things I just can’t stand (I’m looking at you Scrapple) but I can appreciate almost anything edible that is put in front of me.
 It makes me sad to think some folks consider me a food snob, then I hear myself saying things like:

 I don’t order rosé because I’m always afraid someone will think I’m drinking white zinfandel

 …which is exactly what I said a couple of months ago at Tria in Philadelphia.
 Brad and I were sitting with Di Bruno Brothers’ Rocco Rainone and wine expert Jana Sukala.
 We were planning Think Brownstone’s fourth annual Bastille Day Cheese Day (BDCD) and someone had pointed out a greek rosé on the wine list.

 Rocco responded first, “I’ll drink a rosé, I love rosé.”
 I already knew that Brad and Jana love rosé, so we gestured over to the server.

 Minutes later, I was sitting in front of an embarrassingly pink, but refreshingly cold glass of wine.
 Rocco and Jana were discussing what worked between the wines and the cheeses on the table.
 Both of them had pulled out notebooks and started writing.
-I sat back, took a very manly gulp of my crisp, dry rosé and beamed with pride at what Bastille Day Cheese Day had become.
+I sat back, took a sip of my crisp, dry rosé and beamed with pride at what Bastille Day Cheese Day had become.

 For something that started on a lark, BDCD has grown into a summer event that many of our clients and friends look forward to.
 To learn about BDCD, read this and this.
 If you want to throw your own Cheese Day party, download Rocco’s tasting notes and head over to your local cheese monger and wine merchant.